Sinar/politikus/README.md

 ![Hivos](https://sinarproject.org/media/hivos_logo-1.png/@@images/7485dd1c-7b0c-47a7-a940-d7966445764f.png)
 ![OD4D](https://sinarproject.org/media/partner-logos/copy_of_od4d.png/@@images/a9c51168-cbba-4ee1-9978-bd7c43136657.png)

-This project is supported by Hivos East Africa, Nation Media Group.
+This project is funded and supported by Hivos East Africa, and indirectly via International Development Research Centre (IDRC) Canada.

-Indirectly via IDRC, Alternatives, (Montreal) and the kind individual contributors to Sinar Project.
+With additional support and contributions from Nation Media Group, Alternatives, (Montreal) and the kind individual contributors to Sinar Project.

 Also this project would not be possible without all the  great people working on open data standards of Popolo-spec, Open Contracting Data Standard,